An Accredited Diploma in Humanistic-Integrative Counselling

 Level 5 equivalent

-What is Humanistic Integrative Therapy?
+Humanistic Integrative

-The taught element of this programme is delivered part-time over two years, with both years taught at a level 5 equivalent.
+Please note that attendance hours are reduced in the second year to accomodate your professional placement.The taught element of this programme is delivered part-time over two years, with both years taught at a level 5 equivalent.
 This rigorous curriculum is designed to provide students with a clear understanding of the theory and practice of counselling, while fostering their personal and professional development.

 Importantly, the programme content is carefully aligned with Column A of the SCoPEd framework, ensuring that trainees who complete the programme meet the competencies required for entry into the counselling profession.
 This alignment is reflected in the programme’s emphasis on ethical practice, assessment skills, the therapeutic relationship, core knowledge and skills, and ongoing self-awareness and reflection; this is validated through the programmes accredited status with the NCPS.